apache/doris/new-docs/en/admin-manual/maint-monitor/disk-capacity.md

 ## Glossary

-* FE：Doris Frontend Node.
-Responsible for metadata management and request access.
-* BE：Doris Backend Node.
-Responsible for query execution and data storage.
 * Data Dir：Data directory, each data directory specified in the `storage_root_path` of the BE configuration file `be.conf`.
 Usually a data directory corresponds to a disk, so the following **disk** also refers to a data directory.

 ## Basic Principles